xigxog/kubefox/docs/getting_started/tutorials/graphql.md

     httpadapter.kubefox.xigxog.io/graphql created
     httpadapter.kubefox.xigxog.io/hasura created
     ```
-We cheated a bit here for purposes of illustration.
-If you review the original
+We need to come clean; we cheated a bit here for purposes of illustration.
+If
-deployment, reprinted here (under Output below), KubeFox told us that problems were
+you review the original deployment, reprinted here (under Output below), KubeFox
-present when we tried to publish.
-KubeFox could not resolve the dependencies
+told us that problems were present when we tried to publish.
+KubeFox could not
-for the Adapters, and told us so.
+resolve the dependencies for the Adapters, and it told us so.

 ??? example "Output"